Children’s Quarter Members have a shared ethos based on cooperating for inclusion…

 Members share these values:

-Children’s Quarter Members commit to the following principles when delivering/providing services commissioned on behalf of and funded through the cooperative:
+In addition, Children’s Quarter Members commit to the following principles when they deliver or provide services commissioned on behalf of and funded through the cooperative:

 - Inclusion as a fundamental pre-requisite